bloom-works/discovery-playbook/sections/design-and-refine.md

 ### Overview

 Recommendations turn your conclusions into meaningful actions and changes based on your findings.
 Think about the gaps or pain points you found.
 Do any of them offer an opportunity for the client to make positive and actionable changes?
-The types of recommendations you develop might include (but not be limited to):
+The types of recommendations you develop might include (but not be limited to) these approaches:
-- building new tech solutions;
+- Building new tech solutions
-- redesigning content on a website;
+- Redesigning content on a website
-- organizational change on internal or external processes;
+- Organizational change on internal or external processes
-- augmenting staffing or contracts;
+- Augmenting staffing or contracts
-- advocating for policy changes;
+- Advocating for policy changes
-- collaborating or connecting with certain stakeholders; or
+- Collaborating or connecting with certain stakeholders
-- enabling data collection to better understand problems, bottlenecks, and performance.
+- Enabling data collection to better understand problems, bottlenecks, and performance

 Use "<a href="https://www.designkit.org/methods/how-might-we.html" target="_blank" rel="noopener noreferrer">how might we</a>" questions as a prompt to turn insights into actions.
 This links your recommendations to the insights you’ve uncovered.
 You may want to take this further.
 Ideation workshops can hold space for big picture thinking.
 From there, you can rank solutions and implement constraints.